 In the 80s and 90s, people used to worry about “dumbing down”, where complex ideas in spheres like politics and literature were simplified in order to make them accessible to people who were unwilling or unable to deal with sophisticated thought (tellingly, the term originated in the film industry).
 These days, I’m more worried about dumbing up, where you take something that’s pretty stupid to begin with and then throw money and talent at it until it has a semblance of intelligence and sophistication.

 Take, for example, the last Joker movie.
 I haven’t watched it, but I’m sure it’s a good movie.
 Some people claim it’s amazing, that it’s inspired by Taxi Driver or The Comedian, or that the actor playing the titular character should get an Oscar… Sure, all that is fine, but when all is said and done, it’s still a movie set in the same universe as Batman, the Penguin, Superman, and other weirdos in tights with improbable names and even less probable personal dramas or conflicts.
-In fact, I’d bet that if the movie is so good is also because it has barely anything related to the superhero genre and because barely anything from its original fictional universe (save the required minimum) is mentioned, almost as if those references were tacked on later to trick moviegoers (a tactic that has worked very well, if the box office records are anything to go by.)
+In fact, I’d bet that if the movie is so good is also because it has barely anything related to the superhero genre and because barely anything from its original fictional universe (save the required minimum) is mentioned, almost as if those references were tacked on later to trick moviegoers.

 So, the original source material is dumbed up, until it almost seems to become sophisticated.
 Still, because of that, the rest of the movie must necessarily suffer or be dragged down because if the film had nothing to do with the superhero genre but was instead completely based on our accepted reality (with, give or take, a few fantastic elements here and there—fantasy can occasionally enhance a good story,) it would obviously be much better and less constrained by artificial nonsense.
-You could make a movie about a nihilistc clow who inadvertely starts a revolution in the real world, and you (the writer) would have a lot more freedom, not to mention significance and meaning, if it were set on the real world, with real implications.
+You could make a movie about a nihilistc clow who inadvertely starts a revolution, and you (the writer) would have a lot more freedom, not to mention the greater significance and meaning of your work, if it were set on the real world, with real implications.

 Maybe I’m wrong, but I’m sure you can tackle a lot of issues without having to stuff your movie with superfreaks.